-The library has lots of resources for people doing research in Canadian History.
+The library has a multitude of resources for people doing research in Canadian History.
 This guide will point out the ones that I think will be most useful in helping you do research.

 If you have any ideas about how to make this guide better, please get in contact with me (my contact information is just to the right).

 A good place to start your research is by getting a general overview of your topic.
 You can do so by using an Encyclopedia or Dictionary.
 Once you have a grasp of the subject you can then look for either Primary or Secondary materials.

-A primary source is a "document, recording, or other source of information that was created at roughly the time being studied [and is created by] an authoritative source, usually one with direct personal knowledge of the events being described" (see Wikipedia).
-These include things such as diaries, treaties, letters, newspaper articles, etc. Some of these documents can be found through the library's Primary Resource Collections.
-Others can be found through the S.J.
+A primary source is a document, recording, or other source of information that was created at roughly the time being studied by an authoritative source, (i.e one with direct personal knowledge of the events being described.)
+These include diaries, treaties, letters, newspaper articles, etc. Some of these documents can be found through the library's Primary Resource Collections; others via the S.J.
 McKee Archives.